polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 The WayEnable register controls the number of L2 memory ways that are enabled as cacheable memory for the L2 masters.
 It contains the index of last available way starting from zero.
 In other words, it is the number of enabled cache ways minus one.
 This number can only be increased as decreasing it would  remove available memory from the cache hierarchy and cause cache coherence to fail.

 The WayMask registers controls which L2 master can evict from specific ways' content.
-The content of cache ways is evicted as a result of cache content management or explit flushes through memory barrier instructions (e.g. fence.i) or writes to the Flush64/Flush32 of the L2 Cache Controller control registers
+The content of cache ways is evicted as a result of cache content management or explicit flushes through memory barrier instructions (e.g. fence.i) or writes to the Flush64/Flush32 of the L2 Cache Controller control registers

 #### L2 Memory After Reset
 Coming out of reset there is only one cache way enabled.
 The remaining L2 memory is configured as Loosely Integrated Memory (LIM).